ml6team/fondant/components/filter_comments/README.md

-# Embed images
+# Filter comments

 ### Description
-Component that generates CLIP embeddings from images
+Component that filters code based on the code to comment ratio

 ### Inputs/Outputs

 **The component comsumes:**
-- images
+- code
-  - data: binary
+  - content: string

 **The component produces:**
-- embeddings
-  - data: list<item: float>

 ### Arguments